Terre des Hommes logo

 Our work in Syria

 Syrians face shortages of food, water and health care.
-Many of these displaced people now live in camps or below-standard shelters, with no protection against extreme cold in winter and extreme heat in summer.
-Countless children have been out-of-school for several years and are exposed to the threats of recruitment into armed groups and child labour.
+Many of the displaced people live in camps or below-standard shelters, with no protection against extreme weathers, proper hygiene and at risk of violence.

 Donate